Before applying, please read carefully the Guide for Candidates attached to this recruitment notice.

 Time allowed: 3 hours.

-(b) Interview with the selection committee in language 2 (English or French) to assess, taking account of all the information contained in the candidates’ application files, their suitability to perform the duties set out in section A. The selection committee may decide to test your language knowledge as specified on the application form.
+(b) Interview with the selection committee in language 2 (English or French) to assess, taking account of all the information contained in your application file, your suitability to perform the duties set out in section A.2.
+The selection committee may decide to test your knowledge of the languages specified on the application form.

-(c) Group discussion or role-play exercise in language 2 (English or French) to enable the selection committee to assess your adaptability, negotiating and decision-making skills and performance in a group or in a given situation.
+(c) Group discussion or role-play exercise in language 2 (English or French) to enable the selection committee to assess your adaptability, negotiating skills, creativity and decision-making, as well as your performance in a group or in a given situation.

 The selection committee will decide how long the group discussion test will last on the basis of the composition of the groups.